JTGonzo/Multi-Threaded_Partitioned_FSI/INSTALL.md

 >> make(1)

-to compile the C-assembly routines and "mexify" some other files.
+to compile the C-assembly routines with OpenMP enabled and "mexify" some other files.

 Running and Post-Processing the Example Provided
 ------------------

-With Matlab opened; in the same folder as the *make.m* file ran previously, type
+With Matlab opened navigate to the folder `Cases/Case_1/` and type

->> main_FSI
+>> fast_method

 doing this begins the example simulation and creates a "Figures" folder where the simulation configuration is output periodically as a series of *.vtk* files.
 Additionaly, a "Results" folder is created where the code prints physical and coupling results at the end of each time step to a handful of output files.
 Namely; the resultant aerodynamic forces integrated over the defined FSI surface, the displacement and velocity results at the solid (Wid) and fluid (WidF) watchpoint nodes (user defined in *init_couple.m*), the required number of coupling iterations needed per time step, and the resdiual errors of the interfacial variables after each fixed-point iteration.